 Who is Tai Lopez? – General Background Info:

 I couldn’t find this information anywhere..
 No one knows for sure, but I did some investigating below and I have some good speculation that Tai Lopez’s age is 39.
 UDPATE: Recently the site has been locked.
 The page showed Tai’s bio and his age to be 39 (2016).

 What is Tai Lopez’s Full Name?

 This is I’m led to believe that Tai Lopez’s full name is Taino M. Lopez.
-I found this on an intelius report, I’ve documented this down below on this article.
+This is confirmed by the H3H3 video above.
+You pronounce Taino as “Ta-ee-no”.
+I originally speculated on his name being Taino after I found it on an intelius report, I’ve documented this down below on this article.
 I didn’t bother running a background check because I didn’t really feel like that was my business to know those details, but you’re more than welcome to run one.

 Tai Lopez Wiki, Facts & History: